Bile

 Bile (from Latin bilis), also known as gall, is a yellow-green fluid produced by the liver of most vertebrates that aids the digestion of lipids in the small intestine.
 In humans, bile is primarily composed of water, is produced continuously by the liver, and is stored and concentrated in the gallbladder.
-After a human eats, this stored bile is discharged into the first section of the small intestine, known as the duodenum.
+After a human eats, this stored bile is discharged into the first section of the small intestine, known as the duodenum through the ampulla of Vater in the duodenal wall.

 Composition

 In the human liver, bile is composed of 97–98% water, 0.7% bile salts, 0.2% bilirubin, 0.51% fats (cholesterol, fatty acids, and lecithin), and 200 meq/L inorganic salts.
 The two main pigments of bile are bilirubin, which is orange-yellow, and its oxidised form biliverdin, which is green.
 About 400 to 800 ml of bile is produced per day in adult human beings.